Skip to main content

 CSV Format

-• First row: language codes (e.g., en, de, fr)
+• First row: language codes (e.g., en, de, fr) with an optional notes column at the end

 • First column: must match the glossary’s base language